overturetool/overturetool.github.io/_netmeetings/Net-Meeting-98.md

 We will be experimenting with different approaches for using the Overture core in a multi-user environment.
 Our issues concern the use of static variables in the Overture core, so we will be using either processes or class loaders to get around this.

+#### C Code Generator

+A prototype code generator is now available from ``Install New Software ...''.
+It has support for basic language features, including classes, overriding etc., but complex patterns, record updates, function values etc. are not yet supported.
+It is still under heavy development, driven by industrial partner case study models.

 ##  Release Planning

 Anders will release Overture 2.3.6 today.
 For a list of fixes see: